-At 30 June 2022, the number of shares in respect of which options had been granted and remained outstanding under the Share Option Scheme was 49,200,000 (2021: 49,200,000), which if exercised in full representing 6.15% (2021: 6.15%) of the shares of the Company in issue at that date.
-The total number of shares in respect of which options may be granted under the Share Option Scheme is not permitted to exceed 10% of the shares of the Company in time, without prior approval from the Company's shareholders.
-The number of shares issued and to be issued in respect of which options granted and may be granted to any individual in any one year is not permitted to exceed 1% of the shares of the Company in issue at any point in time, without prior approval from the Company in issue at any point in time, without prior shares of the Company in issue at any point in time, without prior shares of the Company in issue at any point in time, without prior approval from the Company in issue at any point in time, without prior approval from the Company in issue at any point in time, without prior approval from the Company in issue at any point in time, without prior approval from the Company in issue at any point in time, without prior approval from the Company in issue at any point in time, without prior approval from the Company in issue at any point in time, without prior approval from the Company's shareholders.
+At 30 June 2023, the number of shares in respect of which options had been granted and remained outstanding under the Share Option Scheme was 16,800,000 (2022: 49,200,000), which if exercised in full representing 2.11% (2022: 6.15%) of the shares of the Company in issue at that date.
+The total number of shares in respect of which options may be granted under the Share Option Scheme is not permitted to exceed 10% of the shares of the Company in issue at any point in time, without prior approval from the Company's shareholders.
+The number of shares issued and to be issued in respect of which options granted and may be granted to any individual in any one year is not permitted to exceed 1% of the shares of the Company in issue at any point in time, without prior approval from the Company in issue at any point in time, without prior shares of the Company in issue at any point in time, without prior shares of the Company in issue at any point in the shares of the shares of the Shares of the Company in issue at any point in the shares of the shares of the Company in issue at any point in the shares of the shares of the Company in issue at any point in time, without prior approval from the Company in issue at any point in time, without prior approval from the Company in issue at any point in time, without prior approval from the Company in issue at any point in time, without prior approval from the Company's shareholders.